24 Hours of Lemons: History

-The 24 Hours of Lemons, founded by author/editor Jay Lamm (self-appointed "Chief Perp"), began in 2006 as a progression of an earlier San Francisco, California, event, the Double 500, which was a 500-kilometer road rally for US$500 vehicles.
+The 24 Hours of Lemons, founded by author/editor Jay Lamm (self-appointed "Chief Perp") along with co-founders Nick Pon and Jeff Glenn, began in 2006 as a progression of an earlier San Francisco, California, event, the Double 500, which was a 500-kilometer road rally for US$500 vehicles.
 After several yearly Double 500s, the organizers deemed the event too easy, so the 24 Hours of Lemons endurance race was born.

 The earliest Lemons races were held at Altamont Motorsports Park and other tracks in California.
 The series expanded in 2008 to include events in the eastern United States, with races held in Connecticut, Ohio, South Carolina, Texas, and the races in California and Nevada.
 Races are now held all over the U.S., and are broken into various U.S. regions: East, Gulf, Midwest, South, and West.

 In May 2008, a Lemons race held at Altamont was struck by tragedy when the driver of one of the cars died during the race.
 Court Summerfield, 47, suffered a heart attack or stroke during the race and crashed into a wall.
 Investigations concluded that there were no related mechanical problems with the car and that the driver was already dead upon impact.

 In 2016, license agreements were reached to expand Lemons racing into Australia and New Zealand.
 The Lemons franchise agreement with organizers in Australia and New Zealand was discontinued in 2020.
 It has since been named under the tagline "NaZCAR Lemons and Limes".